Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Authorization Code Flow

-The authorization code flow is also known as the three-legged OAuth/OpenID Connect flow.
+The authorization code flow is the three-legged OAuth/OpenID Connect flow.
 The sequence diagram below, describes the participants, and their interactions for this usage scenario, including the use of session cookies: